EyePlastics

 Four-lid (combined upper and lower) blepharoplasty before and after

 Four-lid blepharoplasty treats both upper and lower eyelids — all four lids — in a single operative session.
-When both excess upper-lid skin and lower-lid fat herniation are significant, combining the procedures delivers the most complete periorbital rejuvenation while sparing the patient a second anesthetic and a second recovery.
+When both excess upper-lid skin and lower-lid fat herniation are significant, combining the procedures can provide comprehensive periorbital rejuvenation in appropriately selected patients while sparing the patient a second anesthetic and a second recovery.

 Is It Right for You?